koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_20_footloose-industries-and-the-goose.md

-# … – Footloose Industries and the “Goose Flight”
+# Slide 20 of Lecture 2 contains information about … – Footloose Industries and the “Goose Flight”

 # The diagram in slide 20 of lecture 2 applies the Flying Geese model to garment production across Asian countries and regions over time.
 The vertical axis shows "Competitive Edge" and the horizontal axis represents "time."
 The diagram displays a sequence of arc-shaped curves representing different countries' or regions' competitive advantages in garment manufacturing.